oaklandgit/clibro/README.md

 A: Yes, please!
 Here's the [issues backlog](https://github.com/oaklandgit/clibro/issues).

 ### Q: What's behind the name "Clibro?"
 A: It's a portmanteau of "CLI" and "Browser."
-And also, it's your command-line's "bro." 😉
+And also, it's your command-line's "bro." :wink: